danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 use some parts of an api.
 Authentication often returns a set of tokens, commonly an `auth token` and a `refresh token` (but how this works is up to the api).

-If the `auth token` and `refresh token` pattern is used, the authentication flow could look something like this:
+If the `auth token` and `refresh token` pattern is used, authentication could look something like this:

  * If no tokens are available and a request fails with an HTTP 401, the user may have to login (if the request is mandatory).
 If so, show a login screen/prompt.

  * If tokens are available, the app should request the api with the `auth` token.

  * If an `auth` token-based request fails with an HTTP 401, the `auth` token has most probably expired.
 The app should then save any requests that fail with 401 and automatically use the `refresh` token to request new tokens from the api.

  * If the refresh request succeeds, the app should parse the new tokens from the response and retry any failed requests with these new tokens.
 It should use the new tokens from now on.

  * If the refresh request fails, the app should delete all tokens and logout the user.
 If the app requires a logged in user, the app should show a login screen.

-Alamofire 4 makes this kind of logic **super simple** to implement, since it has a `RequestRetrier` protocol that we can implement and inject into Alamofire.
+Alamofire 4 makes this kind of logic easy to implement, since it has a `RequestRetrier` protocol that we can implement and inject into Alamofire.
 The retrier will be notified about all failing requests, and lets you determine if a request should be retried or not.